 Patients can also modify their lifestyle to better manage their disorder and minimize complications.
 Patients with low blood counts should avoid blood-thinning medications, alcohol, and activities that could lead to injury.
 Many people with thrombocytopenia can live healthy and fulfilling lives with proper treatment and precautions.

 Dr. Ravi Talati, DO graduated from A.T.
 Still University, Kirksville College of Osteopathic Medicine in 2012.
 He completed residency at Nemours/Alfred I. duPont Hospital for Children.
-He is certified by the Pediatrics - Pediatric Hematology-Oncology Pediatrics and has a state license in Ohio.
+He is certified by the Pediatrics Pediatrics - Pediatric Hematology-Oncology and has a state license in Ohio.

 Medical School: A.T.
 Still University, Kirksville College of Osteopathic Medicine (2012)